No products in the cart.

 Pulmonaria spp or Lungworts spread steadily, and they are not invasive.
 You see the plant bloom in early spring when others wake up from late winter sleep.
 The flowers look like funnels or bells forming clusters.

-The Lungworts is shade loving flowers that grow in direct light in cooler weather.
+The Lungworts are loving flowers that grow in direct light in cooler weather.
 Still, too much bright light burns the foliage, and too much shade minimizes the blooms.
 Another added interest is the leaves that have spots on them.

 These perennials grow well in zones 4-9 in well-drained soil.
 The flower color varies from white and pink to deep red.